-The amount of said \$5000 not claim in the year in which the loss occurred, may be carried over to the following two taxable years as a loss of personal property due to casualties.
+The amount of said \$5,000 not claimed in the year in which the loss occurred, may be carried over to the following two taxable years as a loss of personal property due to casualties.
 In order to be entitled to this deduction, the affected area must be declared as disaster area by the Governor of Puerto Rico, and you must have claimed, within the appropriate dates and places, the applicable benefits from the assistance programs approved for disaster cases.